Why You Need Funeral Home Insurance to Protect Your Business

 Ask about property insurance or business owner’s insurance to make sure your funeral home building, furniture, and other business property are protected in the event of a fire, storm, vandalism, or other event.
 Finally, make sure you carry adequate amounts of worker’s compensation and commercial auto insurance.
 Both are required by law in many jurisdictions, so failure to buy these types of coverage puts you doubly at risk.

 Balsiger Insurance is an independent insurance broker located in Las Vegas, Nevada and Reno, Nevada.
-We offer offer funeral home insurance coverage for businesses in the following states: Tennessee, Nevada, Utah, Idaho, Florida, California, North Dakota, Oregon, Washington, Colorado, Georgia, Arizona, Missouri, Pennsylvania, Minnesota, Ohio, North Carolina, Illinois, and Texas.
+We offer offer funeral home insurance coverage for businesses in the following states: Tennessee, Nevada, Utah, Idaho, Florida, California, North Dakota, Oregon, Washington, Colorado, Georgia, Arizona, Missouri, Pennsylvania, Minnesota, Ohio, North Carolina, Illinois, Wisconsin, and Texas.